Asbestos exposure is linked to more than a dozen different diseases. Conditions can range from mild to severe.

 This fluid can cause pain and make it very difficult to breathe.
 If a person is found to have fluid in the pleural area, the doctor will probably order it to be tested for cancer cells.
 In addition, the fluid can be drained in order to relieve the uncomfortable symptoms it causes.

-Pleural thickening, or diffuse pleural thickening (DPT), occurs when prolonged exposure to asbestos causes extensive scarring that eventually thickens the pleura.
+Pleural thickening, or diffuse pleural thickening (DPT), occurs when prolonged exposure to asbestos causes extensive scarring that eventually thickens the pleura, the lining of the lungs and chest wall.
 The condition is one of the most common signs of asbestos exposure.
 Damage caused by DPT is irreversible.
 Treatment usually involves alleviating symptoms such as using steroids or a bronchodilator to make breathing easier.

 Pleurisy, also known as pleuritis, is inflammation of the pleura.
 The condition develops when the two layers of the pleura rub against each other and become irritated.
 The inflammation can cause sharp pain in the chest, especially when inhaling and exhaling.
 Pleural effusion stemming from asbestos exposure can lead to pleurisy.